| Here is the

 California, Irvine for 8 years.
 Until she agreed to reveal the

 details.
 And then the scientific world and the media went wild.
+Encapsulated in the

 unique handwriting sample below is the private history, the